 During the summer, I and II level rapids are easy to cross, while during the fall and spring the rapids are category II and III.

-Prices | 260 kn per person
+Prices | 260 Kn per person

 8 | River Cetina

 Cetina river is becoming one of the most popular spots in Croatia for outdoor enthusiasts.
 Cetina river meets the Adriatic Sea in Omis, a small seaside town, 20 km south of Split.
-This 11 km long rafting trip starts in a village of Penšići, near Pavića most, the old stone bridge and it ends near popular restaurant Radmanove Mlinice, where you can have a lunch.
+This 11 km long rafting trip starts in the village of Penšići, near Pavića most, the old stone bridge and it ends near popular restaurant Radmanove Mlinice, where you can have lunch.
 The trip takes three hours, through level II and III rapids.

 The first part of the trip is easy, and it basically takes lots of paddling.
-The nature is beautiful, the river is crystal clear.
+Nature is beautiful, the river is crystal clear.
 The first stop is usually timed for a small lake, where you can have a swim during the warm summer months.
 The next stop is near the dam, and a dangerous rapid called Oblacnik, a natural barrier, that needs to be crossed by foot.
 However, this short walk takes you through an interesting cave.
 The rest of the trip is actually the most interesting part of the river with lots of rapids, and a waterfall Studenci.
-You'll also pass through Tisne Stine, extreme, only 10 m wide canyon between two 50 m high cliffs.
+You'll also pass through Tisne Stine, an extreme, only 10 m wide canyon between two 50 m high cliffs.

-There are many local agencies organizing rafting trips to Cetina River.
+There are many local agencies organizing rafting trips to the Cetina River.
 However, the best way to book it is through some of the large agencies offering adventure tours all over Croatia, like Raftrek, and Huck Finn.

-Prices | 250 kn per person
+Prices | 250 Kn per person

 Have you ever been on a white water rafting trip?
 Share your experience in the comments below.